fishinwind/workshop/rst/Syllabus.rst

 Course Description
 ==================

-The Genome Informatics Workshop is a hands-on tutorial of skills needed to process large genomics data sets and visualize their results.
-The class is taught from the standpoint of an experimentalist with practical goals (e.g. to interpret the results of a sequencing-based experiment and gain biologically meaningful insight).
+**The Genome Informatics Workshop is a hands-on tutorial of skills needed to process large genomics data sets and visualize their results.
+The class is taught from the standpoint of biologist with practical goals (e.g. to interpret the results of a sequencing-based experiment and gain biologically meaningful insight).**

-In the first block, we focus on working in the Linux environment, with considerable emphasis on Linux command-line tools, Python programming and the R statistical computing environment.
+We focus on working in the Linux environment, with emphasis on Linux command-line tools, Python programming and the R statistical computing environment.
 We use publicly available next-generation DNA sequencing data from the ENCODE project to illustrate standard approaches for manipulating sequencing data, aligning sequences to a reference genome, generating coverage plots and displaying them in the UCSC Genome Browser.

-In the second block, we focus on specific analyses used in ENCODE project, including ChIP-seq, DNase I footprinting, mRNA-seq and genome sequencing to identify single nucleotide and structural variants.
+We will cover specific analyses used in ENCODE project including ChIP-seq, DNase I footprinting, mRNA-seq and genome sequencing to identify single nucleotide and structural variants.

 Course Credits
 --------------